tonyjurg/Create_TF_feature_betacode/README.md

 # Create TF feature betacode

-This Repository contains the [Jupyter Notebook](Feature_betacode.ipynb) used to create the new Text-Fabric feature [betacode].
+This Repository contains the [Jupyter Notebook](Feature_betacode.ipynb) used to create the new Text-Fabric feature [betacode](https://github.com/tonyjurg/N1904addons/blob/main/docs/features/betacode.md).
 The final feature file (betacode.tf) was added to the package available at the [tonyjurg/N1904addons](https://tonyjurg.github.io/N1904addons/) repository.

 ## Documentation